Bally's (BALY)

 12. Is Now The Time To Buy Bally's?

-We cheer for all companies serving everyday consumers, but in the case of Bally's, we’ll be cheering from the sidelines.
-Although its revenue growth was exceptional over the last five years, it’s expected to deteriorate over the next 12 months and its declining EPS over the last five years makes it a less attractive asset to the public markets.
+Bally's doesn’t pass our quality test.
+Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its declining EPS over the last five years makes it a less attractive asset to the public markets.
 And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Bally’s EV-to-EBITDA ratio based on the next 12 months is 1.8x.
+Bally’s EV-to-EBITDA ratio based on the next 12 months is 1.9x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are more exciting stocks to buy at the moment.
+There are superior stocks to buy right now.